Joel N. Ward

-Joel Nathan Ward (born 1959) was a foreign currency trader, who has confessed to fraud and money laundering and was sentenced to nine years in Federal prison, plus three years of supervised release.
+Joel Nathan Ward (born 1959) is a former foreign currency trader, who has confessed to fraud and money laundering and was sentenced to nine years in Federal prison, plus three years of supervised release.

 Rise

 Ward was born in Modesto, California.
 He graduated from Beyer High School, and attended a local community college, then worked in a series of jobs, including his father's construction firm.
 In the early 1990s he worked for an estate planning firm, where he became interested in foreign currency trading.

 Ward learned to trade foreign currencies through a Sacramento, California forex school in late 1999.
 In 2003 he began teaching forex trading at the same school, named Learn:Forex.
 In March 2003, he launched the Joel Nathan Forex Fund (JNF), with $300,000 of investors' funds.
 In late 2004, Ward purchased the Learn:Forex school, and began speaking at investing conventions.

 He gained some celebrity in financial markets, especially the foreign exchange market.
 Market Watch, the Wall Street Journal and other print and online news services publicized Ward's weekly comments on the forex exchange market.